This course is free and editable. Yours to re-brand and tailor to your needs!

-In conjunction with Improvement Sciences, EdApp has deployed a readily-available HIPAA (Health Insurance Portability and Accountability Act) training course in our editable content library!
+This HIPAA training content teaches the most paramount skills for clear communication on regulations, enabling access to skills such as best practices in HIPAA compliance scenarios, threats and remedies, as well as privacy, breach and security rules.
+(Please note this course is often misspelled as HIPPA)From the author:“Revised 23 January 2021 In conjunction with Improvement Sciences, EdApp has deployed a readily-available HIPAA (Health Insurance Portability and Accountability Act) training course in our editable content library!
 If you're looking for a fun and engaging way to learn some of the most important and essential healthcare information, look no further than our HIPAA Compliance Training course.
-We understand that professionals are becoming increasingly busy which is why we provide the option for professioanls to learn in their own time.
-The skills covered in the course provide applicable skills to learners, meaning that they can instantly perform what they have learnt via the course in their job!
-The HIPAA training content teaches the most paramount skills for clear communication on regulations, enabling access to skills such as best practices in HIPAA compliance scenarios, threats and remedies, and privacy, breach and security rules.
+We understand that professionals are becoming increasingly busy which is why we provide the option for professionals to learn in their own time.
+The skills covered in the course provide applicable skills to learners, meaning that they can instantly perform what they have learnt via the course in their job! ”

 How to Use this Course